 not exempt from this rule).

 You also need to bring the following documents:

-- Identity documents for you and your dependents, such as full birth certificates, passports, driving license, work permit, immigration (GNIB) card, etc.
+- Identity documents for you and your dependants, such as full birth

 Appealing a decision

 If you are not satisfied with a decision made in relation to Rent

 Supplement, you should first find out why the decision was made by asking the